Scicord/scicord/README.md

-# SCICord
+# Usage
-A bot for SCICord
+A bot for scicord

 # Getting Started
 ## Setup